Why Attend NCEA 2020?

 - Attendees must remember to select either the "printed program only" or "mobile app and printed program" option to be ensured a NCEA 2020 Convention & Expo printed program onsite.
 If one of these options is not selected, no program will be ordered for you.

 Title II-A funds for professional development under the Every Student Succeeds Act (ESSA) may be available for you to attend the NCEA Convention & Expo.
 These funds may be used to pay for the "secular, non-ideological" sessions that the participant attends.
 Funds may be used for registration as well as travel, lodging, etc. Requests must be made to the local school district office (LEA) that controls the government funding for these programs.
 According to a new Department of Education directive, the registration fee can be paid directly to NCEA by the LEA.

 Working with your Local Educational Agency

 The ESSA law and available guidance clearly state that the professional programs supported by Title II-A funds must be designed to meet the learning needs of private school students.
 Title II-A funds may be used to attend conferences sponsored by a faith-based organization, but only secular, neutral, non-ideological portions of programs can be funded.
 Please find resources for applying for Title funding below.
-A justification letter for NCEA 2020 will be available shortly via the below button.
+A justification letter for NCEA 2020 is available via the button below.